Shelburne Falls, Massachusetts

 Shelburne Falls is a historic village in the towns of Shelburne and Buckland in Franklin County, Massachusetts, United States.
-The village is a census-designated place (CDP) with a population of 1,731 at the 2010 census.
+The village is a census-designated place (CDP); as of the 2020 census, Shelburne Falls had a population of 1,719.
 It is part of the Springfield, Massachusetts, Metropolitan Statistical Area.

 History

 Silas Lamson was a 19th-century American inventor and manufacturer of scythe handles, agricultural implements, knives and cutlery.
 In 1834, Lamson patented a method for manufacturing curved snath handles for scythes used to harvest hay and wheat.
 The downward curve of the handle was an ergonomic improvement over straight-handled scythes.
 Three years later he partnered with two of his sons and with Abel Goodnow to found Lamson & Goodnow, a knife manufacturing company, in Shelburne Falls.
 By the time of the Civil War, the company employed more than 500 workers, making it one of the largest cutlery companies in the United States.
 The company exists in the 21st century as Lamson, with an outlet store in Shelburne Falls.